 There are several approaches to the study of motivation.
 A perusal of the theories will help us understand the nature of motivation better.
-Some important theories are:-
+Some important theories are:- a) Maslow's hierarchy of needs

 10.6.1 Content theories:-

 Four of the most prominent content theories of work motivation will be discussed here they are - a) Maslow's hierarchy of needs